kridijaw/smart-mailer/README.md

 3. Create OAuth 2.0 credentials
 4. Download the credentials and save it as `credentials.json` in the project root

+If you encounter a JSONDecodeError in get_credentials.py, remove the `token.json` file.
+Then restart the app and follow the OAuth 2.0 prompts to regenerate the token.

 ## File Structure

 - `main.py`: Main application entry point